Close Menu

 Peer-to-Peer Lending

 Peer-to-peer lending platforms such as LendingClub and Prosper allow you to lend money directly to borrowers in exchange for interest payments.
-While this can offer higher returns compared to traditional savings accounts, it also carries increased risk, including borrower default.
+While this can offer higher returns than traditional savings accounts, it also carries greater risk, including borrower default.

 Investing $100 in P2P lending can diversify your portfolio, but it’s essential to understand the risks and spread your investment across multiple loans.
 For a detailed overview, visit Forbes’ insights on P2P lending.